ballerina-platform/ballerina-distribution/examples/rabbitmq-producer/rabbitmq_producer.md

 # RabbitMQ client - Produce message

-In this example, the producer is sending a single message to the pre-declared queue, MyQueue.
+In the messaging model of RabbitMQ, the producer sends messages, a queue is a buffer that stores messages and the consumer receives messages.
+In this example, the producer is sending a single message to the pre-declared queue, OrderQueue.
 See `RabbitMQ client - Declare a queue` sample for more details on declaring the queue.
+A `rabbitmq:Client` can be created with the default host and port or with custom configurations.
+The `publishMessage` function can be used to send messages to the RabbiTMQ server by providing the queue as the routing key and the message content.
+The messages sent are received by any active subscriber listening on that queue.

 ::: code rabbitmq_producer.bal :::